Vladimir Vujović (footballer, born 1982)

-Vladimir Vujović (Владимир Вујовић, born 23 July 1982) is a Serbian and Montenegrin professional football coach and former player who was most recently the interim head coach of Thai League 1 club BG Pathum United.
+Vladimir Vujović (Владимир Вујовић, born 23 July 1982) is a Serbian and Montenegrin professional football coach and former player.
+He is currently the Head coach of Thai League 1 club BG Pathum United.

 Club career

 Mogren

 Vujović started playing in his home-town club FK Mogren.
 He made his debut as senior by making two appearances for Mogren in the 1999–2000 First League of FR Yugoslavia.
 Mogren ended the season 19th in the league and got relegated.
 That ended up opening way for Vujović to become a regular starter for Mogren in the following season when playing in the 2000–01 Second League of FR Yugoslavia (20 appearances).
 Mogren performed well and finished third, however it was not enough for promotion back to the national top-level.

 Beograd

 His regular exhibitions called the attention of the clubs from the capital, Belgrade, and that summer 2001 he moved to another club playing in the Second League, FK Beograd.